-As a family, we originally discovered Golden as a ski destination (home to the epic Kicking Horse Mountain Resort).
+As a family, we originally discovered Golden as a ski resort destination (home to the epic Kicking Horse Mountain Resort).
 Many years later, with our international summer travel plans scuttled (along with everyone else’s of course), we decided that it was high time to get to know our own province a little better.
 We packed up all of our outdoor and hiking gear (of which we owned precious little at the time) and set out on a B.C.
 Rockies road trip.

 In a hurry?
 Take me straight to the list of things to do in Golden.

 A Bit of Golden History